 Backbone Falls Trail is a 0.3 mile moderately trafficked loop trail located near Shady Valley, Tennessee that features a waterfall and is good for all skill levels.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.

 This a nice little trail, short and sweet.
 Starting from the parking lot and crossing over tunnel for a more moderate scenic hike.
 If your in the area its worth swinging by to hike.
 Not worth traveling more then an hour to hike unless you time it out with the operating hours of the local brewery.